Newly discovered Comet Leonard to fly by Earth in once-in-a-lifetime event: Here’s how to see it - NewsBreak

 After making its closest approach on Dec.
 12, the comet will be visible in the evening sky — specifically right after sunset — around Dec.
 14 or so, NASA reports.

 The brightness of the comet will progressively dim as it moves away from Earth and toward the sun, with the object’s closest distance to the heart of our solar system happening around Jan.
-3, 2022.Is this the creepiest Christmas tree of 2021?
-‘You cannot unsee it,’ witness claims
+3, 2022.Total solar eclipse 2021: What time and how to watch on Saturday

 Despite being one of the brightest comets to pass by the planet, Leonard might still be tricky to view — at least without a small telescope or even binoculars.
 After all, even at its closest point to the Earth, C/2021 will still be more than 21 million miles away.